binc74/game-of-set/README.md

 * Sets Remain -  Shows the number of sets left

-* Winner - Displays the current winner
+* Winner - Displays the current winner (the winner is the one with the highest score, and if multiple players have the same highest score, choose the one with least attempt.
+If multiple player have same highest score and attempts, this situation count as no winner)

 * Last Set Found - Shows the last set found